The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Waterfront access memo

 Insurance market context.
-The coastal Florida insurance landscape has changed materially since 2022.
-Several new insurer entrants since 2023 have expanded capacity, and wind mitigation credits remain meaningful.
-But underwriting remains exacting: roof age, opening protection, and elevation data are table stakes.
-A property that cannot be insured at acceptable cost will not close.
+The coastal Florida insurance landscape has changed meaningfully since 2022.
+Several new carriers have entered the market since 2023, expanding capacity, and wind mitigation credits remain important.
+But underwriting is still strict: roof age, opening protection, and elevation data are the minimum.
+A property that cannot be insured at an acceptable cost will not close.

 Neighborhood Nuance

-Each enclave in Palm Beach County operates by its own unwritten rules for access, sequencing, and buyer expectations.
-The file emphasis, showing protocol, and listing calendar differ materially by submarket.
-Applying a generic sell plan across these markets is the most common mistake in the luxury tier.
+Each area in Palm Beach County operates by its own unwritten rules for access, showing protocol, and buyer expectations.
+The file emphasis, showing schedule, and listing calendar differ by sub-market.
+Applying a generic sell plan across these markets is the most common mistake at the luxury tier.

 Martin County Border